-Adswerve and the counterparty agreeing to these terms (“Customer”) have entered into an agreement for the provision of the Processor Services (as amended from time to time, the “Agreement”).
+Adswerve, Inc. (“Adswerve”) and the counterparty agreeing to these terms (“Customer”) have entered into an agreement for the provision of certain services by Adswerve to Customer (as amended from time to time, the “Agreement”).

-These Data Processing Terms (including the appendices, “Data Processing Terms”) are entered into by Adswerve and Customer and supplement the Agreement.
-These Data Processing Terms will be effective, and replace any previously applicable terms relating to their subject matter (including any data processing amendment or data processing addendum relating to the Processor Services), from the Terms Effective Date.
+These Data Processing Terms (including its annexes, appendices, and schedules, “Data Processing Terms”) are entered into by Adswerve and Customer and supplement and form part of the Agreement.
+These Data Processing Terms will be effective and replace any previously applicable terms relating to their subject matter, from the Terms Effective Date (as defined below).

 If you are accepting these Data Processing Terms on behalf of Customer, you warrant that: (a) you have full legal authority to bind Customer to these Data Processing Terms; (b) you have read and understand these Data Processing Terms; and (c) you agree, on behalf of Customer, to these Data Processing Terms.
 If you do not have the legal authority to bind Customer, please do not accept these Data Processing Terms.

-These Data Processing Terms reflect the parties’ agreement on the terms governing the processing and security of certain data in connection with the European Data Protection Legislation and certain Non-European Data Protection Legislation.
+1. Introduction.
+These Data Processing Terms reflect the parties’ agreement on the terms governing the Processing and security of Customer Personal Data in connection with Data Protection Laws.

 2. Definitions and Interpretation